mkhorasani/Streamlit-Authenticator/README.md

 ### 13. Updating the config file

-* Please ensure that the config file is re-saved whenever the contents are updated or after using any of the widgets or buttons.
+* Please ensure that the config file is re-saved whenever the contents are modified or after using any of the widgets or buttons.

 ```python
 with open('../config.yaml', 'w') as file: